 - Minimum Retirement Age Act, 2012

-Hiring is up 31% in Malaysia this year, compared to 2021.
+Hiring is up 31% in Malaysia this year, compared to previous years.
 The travel and hospitality industry has been growing at exceptionally high rates as post-COVID travel resumes.
-Additionally, the Malaysian government has played a significant role in investing in the success of technology within the country's economy, and it is paying off in 2022.
+Additionally, the Malaysian government has played a significant role in investing in the success of technology within the country's economy, and it is paying off in 2023.

 Malaysia's determination to emerge as one of the leading tech hubs in Asia, if not the world, is reflected by its information and communication technology sector, which is slated to make up 22.6% of the country's total GDP by 2025.